-2 Restart all the nodes of the cluster.
-Install RHEL 7.4 on the desired nodes.
+- 2 Restart all the nodes of the cluster. - 3 Install the supported RHEL operating system on the desired nodes.

-See "Installing the operating system on the target Veritas Access cluster" on page 60.
+See "Installing the operating system on each node of the cluster" on page 60.

-Note: It is recommended to select the same disk or disks for the installation on which RHEL 7.3 was installed.
+Note: Veritas recommends to select the same disk or disks for the installation on which your previous version of the RHEL operating system was installed.
 Make sure that you do not select any other disk, because those disks may be part of a pool, and may result in data loss.

-To install Veritas Access 7.4
+To install Veritas Access 7.4.2

-After a restart when the nodes are up, start the Veritas Access 7.4 installation by using the CPI.
+Restart the nodes and when they are up, start the Veritas Access 7.4.2 installation using the installer.

-Note: Make sure to use the same IP addresses and cluster name that were used for the Veritas Access installation on RHEL 7.3.
+Note: Make sure that you use the same IP addresses and cluster name that were used for the previous Veritas Access installation.

-See "Installing Veritas Access on the target cluster nodes" on page 62.
+See "Installing Veritas Access on the target cluster nodes" on page 65.